atmosuwiryo/lightsail-django/README.md

 # lightsail-django

-This is project is for automating deploy django app to AWS lightsail.
+This is project is for automate django app deployment to AWS lightsail.

 Created on 2020 and need some update with the latest OS/app/dependencies to be used.